 You will need to upload the following as part of your application.

-As part of your application you need to provide an outline of your proposed research.
+As part of your postgraduate application to ARU you need to provide an outline of your proposed research.
 This should be 2 A4 sides, and cover the following points:

 For DProf you should cover the above points, plus: